Giancarlo Stanton Player Props: Yankees vs. Phillies

 Phillies Pitching Rankings (2022)

-- Phillies pitchers combined to give up 150 home runs (0.9 per game), the fifth-fewest in baseball.
+- Phillies pitchers combined to surrender 150 home runs (0.9 per game), the fifth-fewest in the big leagues.

-- Strahm gets the call to start for the Phillies, his first this season.
+- Nola (0-0) pitches for the Phillies to make his second start of the season.

-- The 31-year-old lefty came out of the bullpen in his last outing this season, his only action so far.
+- In his most recent time out on Thursday, the righty threw 3 2/3 innings against the Texas Rangers, giving up five earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.